AveryOfficial/Avery/README.md

 # License
 This program is licensed under the terms of the GNU General Public License version 3.0.
 See LICENSE for more details about the license and how you can follow it.

+I hope you find this program to be useful.
+Don't hesitate to send a PR or open an issue if you have something that would be useful for the project.